 This is a common misconception caused by manufacturers attempting to market new products.
 The simple truth is that most commercial pet foods that have grain included as an ingredient use grain by-products (as opposed to whole grains).
 These by-products cannot be digested by a dog’s system and end up going through them.

 Tom&Sawyer uses only human grade whole grains in our food that are of the highest quality.
-We fully cook our grains which makes them highly digestible and they provide important nutrients (for more information see Our Ingredients section).
+We fully cook our grains which makes them highly digestible and they provide important nutrients.

 Carbohydrates provide a very good source of energy and contribute to the overall health of your dog.
 Although carbohydrates are not essential to dogs, receiving fiber is important, which is a form of carbohydrate, and is present in fruits and vegetables.